-Large beverage manufacturers such as Asahi Group Holdings, Kirin Holdings Company, Suntory Holdings Limited or Sapporo Holdings Limited dominate the domestic beverage market, providing a variety of soft drinks as well high and low alcohol content specialties in the country, such as beer and beer-like beverages, RTD mixed alcoholic drinks, wine, shochu, whisky, and other spirits.
+Large beverage manufacturers such as Suntory Holdings Limited, Asahi Group Holdings, Kirin Holdings Company, and Sapporo Holdings Limited dominate the domestic beverage market.
+Those companies provide the country with a variety of soft drinks as well as high-alcohol and low-alcohol content specialties, such as beer and beer-like beverages, RTD mixed alcoholic drinks, wine, shochu, whisky, and other spirits.

-While the average Japanese enjoys domestically produced beer, Japan is also well known for its production of high quality sake, shochu, and whisky.
-In 2015, the domestic whisky production amounted to approximately 111 million liters in total, contributing to Suntory's success.
+While the average Japanese consumer prefers beer, Japan is also well known for its production of high-quality sake, shochu, and whisky.
+The island nation ranks high among the leading Scotch Whisky exporters worldwide, contributing to Suntory's success.